patronasxdxd/CTFS/docs/Carrot.md

 ## What's Carrot?
-a rewards platform where users can earn bitcoin simply by supporting the brands and creators they love.
-Creators of all sorts (writers, podcasters, open-source collectives...) can publish challenges to be carried out by their audiences and offer bitcoin for their completion.
+A rewards platform where users can earn bitcoin simply by supporting the brands and creators they love.
+Creators of all sorts (writers, podcasters, open-source collectives...) can publish challenges to be carried out by their audiences and offer Bitcoin for their completion.

 ## Amount stolen
 **$31,318 BUSDT**